Mozilla-GitHub-Standards/372c25e5e12d6085d838cc17f56a80374bc4dcef823336198da650795f2364bf/README.md

 - Each time the Watcher process evalutes triggers and potentially sends emails, it increments a counter in Datadog using DogStatsD.
 This behavior is controlled by the `DATADOG_API_KEY` and `DATADOG_COUNTER_NAME` environment variables.

-  This counter can be used to monitor if the watcher is still running,
+  This counter can be used to monitor if the watcher is still running.
+- A health check trigger exists to test the entire flow from an error being submitted to Sentry to an alert email being sent.
+To trigger it, send an error to Sentry with the string `bec-alerts-healthcheck` in the message field.
+Ops and dev will be sent an alert email confirming that the event was received and processed successfully.

 ## License